-One of the biggest rookie blogger mistakes is to incorrectly use images in blog posts.
-It’s important to learn how to optimize images for SEO, to improve discoverability and ultimately traffic!
+One of the biggest rookie blogger mistakes for SEO is to incorrectly use images in blog posts.
+To improve your site visitor experience, discoverability and traffic, it’s important to learn how to optimize images for SEO.

 When you optimize blog post images, you improve your site’s speed.
 As such, you improve the site visitor experience and ranking in Google searches… boosting your blog traffic.